tenzir/tenzir/web/versioned_docs/version-v4.23/operators/cache.md

 Defaults to 1 minute.

-### `--max-ttl <duration>`
+### `--write-timeout <duration>`

 If set, defines an upper bound for the lifetime of the cache.
-Unlike the `--ttl` option, this does not refresh when the cache is accessed.
+Unlike the `--read-timeout` option, this does not refresh when the cache is accessed.

 Disabled by default.